Mordechai Breuer (historian)

 Mordechai Breuer (מרדכי ברויאר; April 8, 1918 – May 28, 2007) was a German-Jewish historian and writer.

 Background and Family

 Breuer was born in Frankfurt am Main (Germany) to Isaac Breuer and his wife Jenny Breuer (née Eisenmann) in 1918.
-He had four siblings: Yaakov; Ulla, Tzipora, and Simeon.
+He had four siblings: Yaakov, who prosecuted Adolf Eichmann; Ulla, Tzipora, and Simeon.
 The family originated in Frankfurt but left for Israel in 1936.
+His niece Michal Lupolianski was married to Jerusalem Mayor Uri Lupolianski.

 Work

 Breuer wrote extensively on history, particularly German Jewish history.
 His works include Modernity Within Tradition: The Social History of Orthodox Jewry in Imperial Germany, (Columbia University Press: 1992) and The Torah-im-Derekh-Eretz of S.R.
 Hirsch (1970).